What Happens If I Get Sperm/Semen In My Eye?

 "In case of any doubt, go get checked by a specialist for STDs (sexually transmitted diseases) or eye infections," Ingber said.

-So, the next time you're up to your eyeballs in…well, you'll know what to do.
+The next time you're up to your eyeballs in…well, you'll know what to do.